Chapter 1: Show Me What I'm Looking For

 "Welcome aboard the Elmo express," she announced, trying to suppress the giggle bubbling behind her lips.
 "I will be your driver for the duration of your stay-"

-"That's what I said," Rachel jumped in, before Quinn could respond.
-She shot a playful glare at her friend, before turning her attention to the backseat.
+"My point exactly," Rachel jumped in, before Quinn could respond.
+She shot a playful glare at her, before turning her attention to the backseat.

 The way she was looking at her sent a chill down Santana's back and had her swallowing heavily.
 She dropped her eyes to her lap, unable to hold her gaze.
 This girl was definitely going to get her in trouble.
 She took a breath and looked back at Quinn who now had a teasing grin on her lips.

-The smirk didn't leave her face as she hummed in smug agreement and turned back to the road.
-Flicking the stereo back on, she settled into her seat, the guitar riff to I Love Rock 'n' Roll filling the van.
-She started the engine again, the vibrations rattling through the seats.
+The smirk didn't leave Quinn's face as she hummed in smug agreement and turned back to the road.
+Flicking the stereo back on, she settled into her seat, the guitar riff to I Love Rock 'n' Roll filling the van again.
+She started the engine, the vibrations rattling through the seats.
 Santana watched as Quinn pulled the van back onto the road, the wind whipping her short hair around her face as she placed her sunglasses back on her nose.

 All endings are beginnings.
 We just don't know it at the time…

-And also because I know I'll get asked, unlike AIWNSG, I've never been to the places they are going.
+I know I'll get asked, so unlike AIWNSG, I've never been to the places they are going.
 But what kind of writer would I be if I let that stop me.

 Until next time…